SURFscz/SRAMsync/README.md

 The `EventHandler` might need some additional information.
-These are called attributes in the configuration and are a list (array) of strings to be passed along to the `EventHandler` instantiation.
-The values of these strings are meant to be interpreted by the instantiated class and are meaningless to the main loop.
+These are called attributes in the configuration and are a list (array) of strings to be passed along to the `EventHandler` object.
+The values of these strings are meant to be interpreted by the EventHandler class and are meaningless to the main loop.

 Lets assume the short name of the CO group to be synchronized is:
 'experiment_A' and that we would like to call it 'sram_experiment_a' at the destination.
-The specification for a group is as follows:
+The specification for a group could be as follows:

 ```yaml
 sync: